How to Choose Your First Hiking Trail

 1. Select a trail under 5 miles with minimal elevation gain

-2. Target a 2-3 hour round-trip timeframe for a comfortable pace
+2. Target a 2-3 hour round-trip timeframe at a comfortable pace

 3. Check current seasonal features like wildflower blooms or vista conditions